 Other things to reserve in advance

 There are some things other than restaurants that can be difficult to book.
-I note in particular the Moss Temple in Kyoto (must be reserved by postcards sent within Japan, called 往復 or ofuku hagaki), Tai-an tea house, the Katsura Imperial villa in Kyoto, lodging whilst climbing Mount Fuji, and a temple stay at Daishin-in, among others.
-I did not know about these the first time I went to Kyoto, but the more research I did, the more I discovered about these incredible gardens and temples.
-Ask your concierge to send the postcards for you.
+I note in particular the Moss Temple in Kyoto (must be reserved by return postcards sent within Japan, called 往復 or ofuku hagaki), Tai-an tea house, the Katsura Imperial villa in Kyoto (reserve online 2-4 months in advance), and a temple stay at Daishin-in, among others.
+Ask your concierge or this website to send the postcards for you.
 For the moss temple, as of 2019 they accept postcards from abroad.

 The only true voyage of discovery would be not to visit strange lands, but to possess other eyes.